 Avoid apologizing or admitting fault, even if you feel responsible for the incident.
 Note that fault for a personal injury accident is determined after a comprehensive investigation and the last thing you want is to jeopardize your case.

-Call a Personal Injury Attorney!
+Call a San Bernardino Personal Injury Lawyer!

 It’s vital that you consult a personal injury lawyer as soon as possible following the accident.
 An experienced lawyer will help you file your case properly and ensure your rights are protected.
 Also, the other party will take your claim more seriously when you have a lawyer acting on your behalf.